SaheliHub1999/Design-and-Development-of-Low-power-and-High-speed-Memory-devices/README.md

 ![Screenshot-1](https://github.com/user-attachments/assets/ced1966a-2fa8-4b69-80e5-5edb422c35e9)
 <br>
-<br><h2>III.
+<br><h2>4.
 Working operation :</h2>
 The SRAM cell performs three operation
 <br>
-1- Write operation
+I- Write operation
 <br>
-2- Read operation
+II- Read operation
 <br>
-3- Hold operation
+III- Hold operation
 <br>
 <br>

  <h3>Write operation -</h3>
-When word line (WL) is high, the data should be written on Q is 0 and QB is 1 and the word line is enabled 1 to access the lines BL and BLB.
+In case of write operation When word line (WL) is high, the data should be written on Q is 0 and QB is 1 and the word line is enabled 1 to access the lines BL and BLB.
 The BL and BLB act as input.
 The BLB is connected to the ground because QB